 - 2 mobile phones (preferably on two different networks)

-- 4 Head torches and spare batteries
+- 1 Head torch per team member and spare batteries

 24. All fundraising activities undertaken by participants must adhere to the relevant state government regulations.